blended-insights/carver/apps/web/README.md

 Process control is implemented through the following workflow:
 1. User clicks the kill or restart button
-2. The corresponding API endpoint is called (`/watchers/:processId/kill` or `/watchers/:processId/restart`)
+2. The corresponding hook method is called (from `/hooks/use-watchers.ts`)
-3. The process state is updated in the backend
+3. The hook method calls the API endpoint (via `/api/watchers.ts`)
-4. For kill actions, the user is automatically redirected to the folders page
+4. The Next.js API route proxies the request to the external API
-5. For restart actions, real-time status updates are propagated through Redis channels and the UI reflects the new process status
+5. Real-time status updates are propagated through Redis channels and the UI reflects the new process status

-### API Integration

-The dashboard integrates with the Carver Watcher API through the following endpoints:

-- `GET /folders`: Get a list of available folders
-- `POST /folders/:folderPath/start?project=projectName`: Start a new watcher process
-- `POST /watchers/:processId/kill`: Stop a watcher process
-- `POST /watchers/:processId/restart`: Restart a watcher process
-- `GET /watchers`: Get all active watcher processes

 ### Real-time Updates